Art 1A Visual Literacy Reading Schedule: Summer Session A (2025)

 • Susan Magsamen and Ivy Moss.
 Your Brain on Art

-WEEK 3 (April 14 & 16): Getty Center Field Trip on Saturday, April 19th.
-Monday and Wednesday lectures cancelled in lieu of the Getty Center trip.
-Discussion sections scheduled as planned.
+WEEK 3 (July 7 & 9): LACMA Field Trip on Saturday, July 12.
+Monday and Wednesday lectures cancelled in lieu of the LACMA trip.
+Monday discussion section scheduled as planned.

 Nota Bene: The museum trip is all-day immersive experience, and therefore the museum field trip is in lieu of both of the Art 1A lectures that week (section attendance is as scheduled that week).
 If you do not go to the museum that week, or do the writing assignment, then you will receive two absences for the missed lectures that week, and you won't be able to do your written assignment that week.
 Take a selfie at the museum, and works of art that were of interest to you, and include it in your paper as proof of attendance.

-WEEK 5 (April 28 & 30): Fictional and Documentary Space: Blurring the Difference.
-Artist Talk: María Magdalena Campos-Pons on "Behold" with Carmen Hermo.
+WEEK 4 (July 14 & 16): Fictional and Documentary Space: Blurring the Difference.
+Lorna Simpson Artist Talk.

 • Edward Branigan: Fiction